crowja/fqutils/README.md

 ## LICENSE

-See the LICENSE file in the distribution.
-Fqutils is distributed under the zlib/libpng license.
+See the LICENSE file in the distribution Fqutils is distributed under the zlib/libpng license.
-[The zlib/libpng License](http://opensource.org/licenses/zlib) at the Open Source Initiative.

 ## COPYRIGHT

-Copyright 2012 John A. Crow and the National Center for Genome Resources.
+Copyright 2012 by John A. Crow and the National Center for Genome Resources.
+All right reserved

 ## BUGS